osynge/converge/README.md

     let cfg = config_commandline.converge(config_file).converge(config_env);

-It is possible to have T typed fields that are not Optional values, but this not usually as then `converge` just takes the left hand side value.
+It is possible to have T typed fields that are not Optional values, but this not usual as then `converge` just with take the left hand side value.

 ## Designing your configuration structure